microsoft/fluentui/tools/generators/star-dev-deps/README.md

 - Only affects dev dependencies that are also published from the monorepo
 - Does not affect third party dependencies
-- Will run for every package in the monorepo
+- Will run for only v9 packages in the monorepo
+- Will create or update the syncpack version group

 ## Usage